Winton, Dorset

-Winton is a suburb of Bournemouth, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England (historically in Hampshire).
+Winton is a suburb of Bournemouth, in the Bournemouth, Christchurch and Poole district of Dorset, England.
 It lies approximately 1 mi north of Bournemouth town centre, along Wimborne Road (the A347).
 Winton is to the east of Wallisdown, Victoria Park and Talbot Woods and south of Moordown.

 Winton gave its name to Winton, Queensland.

 History

 The name Winton was derived from Wintoun Castle in Scotland, which was home to Archibald Montgomerie, 13th Earl of Eglinton, a relative of the Talbot family: landowners who started the development of Winton.

-At the beginning of the 19th century the area was just rough heathland, with just a track linking ancient Moordown Village to Horseshoe Common.
+At the beginning of the 19th century the area was just rough heathland in the parish of Holdenhurst, with just a track linking ancient Moordown village to Horseshoe Common.
 In 1805 this all changed when a new main road through Winton was put in and named Muscliff Road (today it is known as Wimborne Road).

 Around 1850, wealthy Scottish philanthropists Georgina and Mary Talbot saw the plight of local workers and set about trying to improve their lives by purchasing land along the road and building four artisan cottages and sinking wells to provide fresh water.
 They founded Talbot Village.

+By 1891 the population of Winton had reached 4,000, and by 1901 it was 6,719.
+In 1901, it became part of the enlarged county borough of Bournemouth.